• Skip to main content

 Temporary Resident Visa (Visa de Residente Temporal)

-If you are staying longer than six months, you can apply for a Temporary Resident Visa at your local Mexican consulate before you travel.
+If you stay longer than six months, you can apply for a Temporary Resident Visa at the Mexican consulate nearest you to start the temporary residency process.
 You may be able to apply when you are already in Mexico, but only in specific cases, including families and spouses of residents.
 In most cases, if you’re currently in the country as a visitor, you’ll need to return to your home country to apply.

 Once approved, you’ll get a sticker on your passport.
 You then have 30 days from when you arrive in Mexico to register with the local immigration office and obtain your physical residence card.
 A one-year temporary card costs $4,413 MXN (around $220 USD), and a permanent residence card costs $5,379 MXN (around $270 USD).